Deborah Read

-Deborah Read Franklin (c.
-1708 – December 19, 1774) was the common-law wife of Benjamin Franklin, one of the Founding Fathers of the United States, until her death in 1774.
+Deborah Read Franklin (February 14, 1708 – December 19, 1774) was the common-law wife of Benjamin Franklin, one of the Founding Fathers of the United States, until her death in 1774.

 Early years

 Little is known about Read's early life.
-She was born around 1708, most likely in Birmingham, England (some sources state she was born in Philadelphia) to John and Sarah Read, a well respected Quaker couple.
+She was born on February 14, 1708, most likely in Birmingham, England (some sources state she was born in Philadelphia) to John and Sarah Read, a well respected Quaker couple.
 John Read was a moderately prosperous building contractor and carpenter who died in 1724.
 Read had three siblings: two brothers, John and James, and a sister, Frances.
 The Read family immigrated to British America in 1711, settling in Philadelphia.